-crimes.53 The ICC is based on the principle of complementarity wherein the court will not investigate and prosecute cases when states are willing and able to do so themselves.54 Its temporal jurisdiction is limited to crimes taking place after the statute came into effect and after a state has ratified the statute.55 Cases fall within the court's jurisdiction if the crimes occurred on the territory of a State party or on a territory within the control of a State party, if a State party refers a case to the court or if the crime involves a national of a State party, or if the United Nations Security Council (UNSC) refers a case to the court (if neither of the other conditions are met).56 Cases can also come under the court's jurisdiction by referral from the Prosecutor under Article 13(c) of the Rome Statute.
+The Rome Statute establishing the ICC came into effect in July 2002.
+It created a permanent institution responsible for prosecuting core crimes genocide, crimes against humanity, and war crimes.
+The ICC is based on the principle of complementarity wherein the court will not investigate and prosecute cases when states are willing and able to do so themselves.
+Its temporal jurisdiction is limited to crimes taking place after the statute came into effect and after a state has ratified the statute.
+Cases fall within the court's jurisdiction if a State Party refers a case to the court-and if the crimes occurred on the territory of that State or on board a vessel or aircraft registered to that State, or if the crime involves a national of that State-or if the United Nations Security Council (UNSC) refers a case to the court.
+Cases can also come under the court's jurisdiction by referral from the prosecutor under Article 13(c) of the Rome Statute.

-There are 124 countries that are State parties to the Rome Statute; African States form the biggest regional block, with thirty-four state parties.57 Notably, Senegal was the first country in the world to ratify the Rome Statute, which symbolizes "Africa's early support for the idea of a permanent [ICC]."58 The ICC is currently conducting investigations and prosecutions in eight countries in Africa: the Democratic Republic of Congo (DRC), the Central African Republic (CAR), Uganda, the Darfur region of Sudan, Kenya, Libya, Côte d'Ivoire, and Mali.59 Five of these situations were the result of "self-referrals" by the countries for investigations and possible prosecutions.60
+There are 124 countries that are States Parties to the Rome Statute; African States form the biggest regional block, with thirty-four States Parties.
+Notably, Senegal was the first country in the world to ratify the Rome Statute, which symbolizes "Africa's early support for the idea of a permanent [ICC]."
+The ICC is currently conducting investigations and prosecutions in eight countries in Africa: the Democratic Republic of Congo (DRC), the Central African Republic (CAR), Uganda, the Darfur region of Sudan, Kenya, Libya,